 Your Website Takes Ages to Load

 Slow loading websites can also put off visitors.
-If you have to wait thirty seconds to fully load each page, it could be time to look into solutions to help speed things up.
+If you have to wait thirty seconds to fully load each page, it could be time to look into tools to identify site speed issues and monitor them.

 Slow loading times could be the result of too much code.
 Heavy use of plug-ins, videos, animations and high resolution images can often lead to slow loading times.
 Where possible, try to keep each page simpler.
 Rather than having multiple videos on one page, divide them up onto different pages.
 Similarly, if you’re relying heavily on plug-ins, consider whether it might be better to code a website from scratch so that you can cut down on the amount of code.